8 Signs You’re Doing Well In Life

 This is something I’ve been grappling with since I started taking a series of sabbaticals that’ve lasted anything from a couple of months to two years in-between full-time gigs.

-When I’m not ensconced in the ‘busy-ness’ of a full-time job, how do I measure my success as a person?
+When I’m not ensconced in the ‘busy-ness’ of a full-time job, where do I look for the signs that I’m doing well in life?

 TAKE OFF YOUR COMPARISON-TINTED GLASSES